"Sometimes it’s easier if you just turn off the power.

 - The Matrix Reloaded: In order to bypass security measures at the door to The Source, the group decides to shut off the power.
 By blowing up an entire nuclear powerplant.
 Even then, there is a contingency system which has to be shut off simultaneously from an entirely different place.

-- In Pacific Rim, Leatherback can specifically do this and in fact did, blacking out the entirety of Hong Kong
+- In Pacific Rim, Leatherback can specifically do this and in fact did, blacking out the entirety of Hong Kong and shutting down Striker Eureka.

 - The Big Bang Theory